Andrew Yang: ‘I’m Trying To Solve Problems And I’m Open To Different Approaches’

 “I don’t expect people to agree with me on everything — that would be odd,” he said.
 “My main hope is that people trust that I’m trying to solve problems and I’m open to different approaches — particularly if the data drives in a particular direction.
 Changing one’s mind is not a bad thing.”

 Yang’s campaign is centered around a universal basic income (UBI) of $1,000, which he branded the “Freedom Dividend” because he says it tested better with people with right-leaning political beliefs.
-He also believes that president Donald Trump’s election is a symptom of a shifting economy — primarily due to automation — that is leaving an increasing number of Americans on the sidelines.
+He also believes that President Donald Trump’s election is a symptom of a shifting economy, primarily due to automation that is leaving an increasing number of Americans on the sidelines.

-Per Business Insider, Yang was clear during the second round of presidential debates that he believes his campaign has bipartisan appeal.
+Per Business Insider, during the second round of presidential debates, Yang was clear that he believes his campaign has bipartisan appeal.

 “I’m building a coalition of disaffected Trump voters, independents and libertarians and democratic and Progressive,” he said.

-“I’m best to suited to beat Trump.
-How to win in Michigan and Ohio and Pennsylvania.”
+“I’m best suited to beat Trump.
+Now to win in Michigan and Ohio and Pennsylvania.”

-Yang has made appearances on many podcasts, radio shows, and YouTube shows, and their audiences swing across the political spectrum.
-His appearances include The Joe Rogan Experience, The Breakfast Club, Chapo Trap House, The Ben Shapiro Show, and H3.
+Yang has made appearances on many podcasts, radio shows and YouTube shows, and their audiences swing across the political spectrum.
+His appearances include The Joe Rogan Experience, The Breakfast Club, Chapo Trap House, The Ben Shapiro Show and H3.

 Had the pleasure of having presidential candidate @AndrewYang on the podcast today.
 Facinating guy with great ideas – very appreciative for the opportunity to interview him ????????https://t.co/PZWVVNoPoa pic.twitter.com/iLtroyDIT4